Car: Environmental effects

-Growth in the popularity of cars and commuting has led to traffic congestion.
-Moscow, Istanbul, Bogota, Mexico City and Sao Paulo were the world's most congested cities in 2018 according to INRIX, a data analytics company.
+Governments use fiscal policies, such as road tax, to discourage the purchase and use of more polluting cars; Vehicle emission standards ban the sale of new highly pollution cars.
+Many countries plan to stop selling fossil cars altogether between 2025 and 2050.
+Various cities have implemented low-emission zones, banning old fossil fuel and Amsterdam is planning to ban fossil fuel cars completely.
+Some cities make it easier for people to choose other forms of transport, such as cycling.
+Many Chinese cities limit licensing of fossil fuel cars.

 Social issues

 Mass production of personal motor vehicles in the United States and other developed countries with extensive territories such as Australia, Argentina, and France vastly increased individual and group mobility and greatly increased and expanded economic development in urban, suburban, exurban and rural areas.
+Growth in the popularity of cars and commuting has led to traffic congestion.
+Moscow, Istanbul, Bogotá, Mexico City and São Paulo were the world's most congested cities in 2018 according to INRIX, a data analytics company.

+Access to cars

 In the United States, the transport divide and car dependency resulting from domination of car-based transport systems presents barriers to employment in low-income neighbourhoods, with many low-income individuals and families forced to run cars they cannot afford in order to maintain their income.
-The historic commitment to a car-based transport system continued during the presidency of Joe Biden.
 Dependency on automobiles by African Americans may result in exposure to the hazards of driving while black and other types of racial discrimination related to buying, financing and insuring them.

+Health impact

+Air pollution from cars increases the risk of lung cancer and heart disease.
+It can also harm pregnancies: more children are born too early or with lower birth weight.
+Children are extra vulnerable to air pollution, as their bodies are still developing and air pollution in children is linked to the development of asthma, childhood cancer, and neurocognitive issues such as autism.
+The growth in popularity of the car allowed cities to sprawl, therefore encouraging more travel by car, resulting in inactivity and obesity, which in turn can lead to increased risk of a variety of diseases.
+When places are designed around cars, children have fewer opportunities to go places by themselves, and lose opportunities to become more independent.

 Emerging car technologies

-Although intensive development of conventional battery electric vehicles is continuing into the 2020s, other car propulsion technologies that are under development include wireless charging, hydrogen cars, and hydrogen/electric hybrids.
-Research into alternative forms of power includes using ammonia instead of hydrogen in fuel cells.
+Intensive development of conventional battery electric vehicles is continuing into the 2020s, for example lithium iron phosphate batteries are safer and cheaper.
+Sensors such as lidar are more used.
+Other car technologies that are under development include wireless charging.
+Software is increasing and may have many new uses, for example automatically not hitting pedestrians.

 New materials which may replace steel car bodies include aluminium, fiberglass, carbon fiber, biocomposites, and carbon nanotubes.
 Telematics technology is allowing more and more people to share cars, on a pay-as-you-go basis, through car share and carpool schemes.
 Communication is also evolving due to connected car systems.

-Autonomous car

-Fully autonomous vehicles, also known as driverless cars, already exist as robotaxis but have a long way to go before they are in general use.

-Open source development

-There have been several projects aiming to develop a car on the principles of open design, an approach to designing in which the plans for the machinery and systems are publicly shared, often without monetary compensation.
-None of the projects have succeeded in developing a car as a whole including both hardware and software, and no mass production ready open-source based designs have been introduced.
-Some car hacking through on-board diagnostics (OBD) has been done so far.
+Open-source cars are not widespread.
+Microwave weapons which can disable cars are being tested.